 Get the Look

 Deep mahogany isn’t an obvious lipstick shade for summer but one look at Burberry’s S/S 16 runway demonstrates just how fresh it can look worn out of season.
 Hull used a brush to paint on satin lipstick then dabbed gold pigment at the Cupid’s bow to bring light to the lips.
-Hull blended bronze shadow on lids and under the eyes and used a small shadow brush to add a matte brown shadow at the outer corners of eyes for depth.
+Hull blended bronze shadow on lids and under the eyes and used a small shadow brush to add a matte brown shadow at the outer corners of the eyes for depth.
 The finishing touches?
 A flick of liner, and highlighter at the inner corners of the eyes.

 Life With Bird Ultimate Illustrator Tunic Dress; Elke Kramer Amarita Mahogany Tassel Earrings.